doc4d/4d-web-studio/docs/design-webforms/components.md

 To display or hide an element, click the eye icon.

-### Crafting your own components
+### Crafted components

 You can turn your components into reusable chunks by saving them as *crafted components*.

+Any component can be saved as crafted component, except for the Webform component, and then reused within the same project.

 A crafted component includes the initial component's:
-* child components and styles, including CSS classes
+* styles, including CSS classes
+* child components and their properties
 * event configuration

-Any component can be saved as crafted component, except for the Webform component.
+* datasource references

+A crafted component's parts, such as Datatable or Matrix components, won't display any data if the target Webform doesn't have datasources that match their references.
-To create a crafted component:
+#### Creating a crafted component

 1. Select the element you want to turn into a crafted component.
 2. In the **Tooltip**, click **...** and select **Save as craft**.